moiph/ub3r-b0t-docs/articles/commands.md

 ## timer
 Set a timer, update an existing timer to repeat, gets your current list of reminders, remove a timer, or snooze/unsnooze a recurring timer.

+See https://ub3r.bot/reminderhelper to auto-generate a timer command for you.

 `hey buttmunch remind [me|someone else] in X [minutes|hours|days|weeks] to Y` `.timer list` `.timer remove ID` `.timer repeat id [daily|weekly|xh]` `.timer [snooze|unsnooze] id`

 ```html